Dina Boluarte: Early life and education

-Boluarte was born in Chalhuanca, Apurímac, on 31 May 1962.
-She graduated as a lawyer from the University of San Martín de Porres and did postgraduate studies at that university.
+Boluarte was born in a Quechua-speaking peasant family, in the village of Chalhuanca, Apurímac, on 31 May 1962.
+She graduated as a lawyer from the University of San Martín de Porres and later did postgraduate studies at the university.
+Her upbringing in poverty has not shielded her from accusations of exploiting her indigenous roots for political gain.

 Early career

-Boluarte is president of the Apurímac Club in Lima.
+In 2004, Boluarte co-authored a book, The Recognition of Human Rights and International Humanitarian Law, which was later investigated for plagiarism after 55% of the text included was marked as plagiarized from a 2002 post on the National Human Rights Commission of Mexico's website according to Turnitin software.
 She has worked at National Registry of Identification and Civil Status as an attorney and officer since 2007.
 She ran unsuccessfully for mayor of Lima's Surquillo district in 2018, representing the Free Peru party.
 She also participated in the extraordinary parliamentary elections in 2020 for Free Peru, though she did not obtain a congressional seat.